thimotyb/zork/README.md

 - **`Illegal instruction (core dumped)` when certain actions run**: rebuild using the command above.
 The `-fwrapv` flag disables Zig/Clang’s default signed-overflow traps so Frotz’s RNG can wrap as originally intended.

 Enjoy exploring the Great Underground Empire!

+## Reference Walkthrough
+Need a nudge or want to study a complete transcript?
+A classic Zork I walkthrough from MIT’s archives is mirrored at `docs/zork1-walkthrough.html`.